acch/ansible-scale-gui/README.md

 Requirements
 -------------

-As there's no public repository available, you'll need to download Spectrum Scale (GPFS) packages from the IBM website.
+As there's no public repository available, So if you have subscription/license you'll can download Spectrum Scale (GPFS) packages from the IBM website.
 Visit https://www.ibm.com/support/fixcentral and search for 'IBM Spectrum Scale (Software defined storage)'.

+If you don't have an subscription you can now download the **IBM Spectrum Scale Developer Edition**

+- This edition provides all the features of the IBM Spectrum Scale Data Management Edition but it is limited to 12 TB per cluster.
+- There is no support from IBM for IBM Spectrum Scale Developer Edition.
+Additionally, use in a production environment is prohibited.
+- The Developer Edition can be access via https://www.ibm.com/us-en/marketplace/scale-out-file-and-object-storage

 Local Spectrum Scale Repo
 -------